Evan Mackie: North Africa

 Flying a replacement Spitfire, Mackie destroyed one Bf 109 and damaged another on 27 April while on a sweep over Tunis with several other pilots from No. 243 Squadron.
 The pilot of the aircraft that he shot down became a prisoner of war.
 Mackie damaged another Bf 109 the next day.
-At the end of the month Mackie learned that he was to be awarded the Distinguished Flying Cross (DFC); this would be the first such medal to be earned by a pilot of No. 243 Squadron.
+At the end of the month Mackie learned he was to be awarded the Distinguished Flying Cross (DFC); this would be the first such medal to be earned by a pilot of No. 243 Squadron.
 His DFC was formally announced in May, the published citation reading:

 Sicily and Italy

 By this time, the campaign in Tunisia was nearly over and the squadron's focus was targeting transport craft evacuating the Germans and Italians.
 On 7 May, while on a sweep over the battlefront, he strafed a small vessel.
 The following day, he shot down a Bf 109 that had just destroyed an aircraft of the RAF.
 On 13 May, the Axis forces in Tunisia surrendered, ending the fighting in North Africa.
-On 1 June Mackie took command of the squadron when Squadron Leader Walker was taken off operations.
+On 1 June, Mackie took command of the squadron when Squadron Leader Walker was taken off operations.
 Later in the month, the squadron moved to Hal Far airfield on Malta as part of No. 324 Wing, which was to support the offensive in Sicily.
 It began flying operations on 16 June but it otherwise had a quiet month.

 Much more intensive flying was completed the following month, as the aerial offensive ramped up in support of Operation Husky: the Allied invasion of Sicily.
 On 4 July, while escorting Boeing B-17 Flying Fortress bombers attacking the aerodrome at Catania, Mackie destroyed a Bf 109.
 On the return flight to Malta, isolated from the rest of the squadron, he was harassed by a number of Bf 109s but was able to evade them.
 The following day, again escorting B-17s but this time to Gerbini, Mackie shot down another Bf 109.
 The squadron patrolled the landing beaches the day of the invasion of Sicily, 10 July, and the following day escorted P-40 Kittyhawk fighter-bombers to Gerbini airfield; during the return flight to Malta, a pair of Macchi C.202 Folgores were sighted and Mackie damaged one of them.

 On 12 July, three MC202s were encountered near Lentini.
 Mackie pursued one of these, fired on it, and saw it go down in a smoking dive.
 He claimed this as probably destroyed.
 The next day, while patrolling over the landing beaches, his flight encountered eight Italian-flown Ju 87s of 121 Gruppo.
 Mackie shot down two of them, one of five that was claimed as destroyed by his squadron that day, damaged another Ju 87, and on a subsequent patrol destroyed a Reggiane Re.2002 fighter of 5 Stormo.